activeloopai/deeplake/README.md

 ## Why use Hub?
 **ML engineers spend the majority of their time building infrastructure, transferring data, and writing boilerplate code.
 The Hub format + API simplifies these tasks so that users can focus on building amazing machine learning models 💻.**

 Hub enables users to stream unlimited amounts of data from the cloud to any machine without sacrificing performance compared to local storage 🚀.
-In addition, Hub connects datasets to PyTorch and TensorFlow with minimal boilerplate code, and is has powerful tools for dataset version control, building machine learning pipelines, and running distributed workloads.
+In addition, Hub connects datasets to PyTorch and TensorFlow with minimal boilerplate code, and it has powerful tools for dataset version control, building ML pipelines, and running distributed workloads.

 Hub is best suited for unstructured datasets such as images, videos, point clouds, or text.
 It works locally or on any cloud.